Abai/qwen-code-local/README.md

 ## Overview

-The Qwen Code Local Development Environment is designed to provide a self-contained, offline-capable solution for code generation using the Qwen3-Coder-30B-A3B-Instruct model.
-It leverages Docker to create a consistent environment that can be run on various systems.
+The Qwen Code Local Development Environment runs the Qwen3-Coder-30B-A3B-Instruct model using Docker.
+It provides an OpenAI-compatible API for code generation tasks.

 ## Key Features